realworldocaml/book/en/12b-stream-parsing-xml.md

 <note>
 <title>Obtaining and installing XMLM</title>

-The remainder of this section uses the freely available XMLM library.
+The remainder of this chapter uses the freely available XMLM library.
 It's easiest to obtain it via OPAM.
 See [xref](#packaging-and-build-systems) for installation instructions if you don't have OPAM.